-Cornelia Connelly Center first opened its doors in September of 1993, fulfilling our founders’ dreams to empower young women to realize their full potential.
+Cornelia Connelly Center (CCC) first opened its doors in September of 1993, fulfilling our founders’ dreams to empower young women to realize their full potential.

 Combining the educational philosophies of Cornelia Connelly, Foundress of the Society of the Holy Child Jesus, and a passion for serving girls at risk, the women created a school that remains truly unique.

 Over 500 girls have completed CCC’s program in its twenty-eight-year history.

 Learn more about the Society of the Holy Child Jesus here.